torkvato/CombatStats-MM67-mod/README.md

 **Damage per second, DPS**
 - Hit percentage is calculated on the base of current To-Hit modifier against the mob with AC equal to the current player level\
  *P = (15 + PlayerAttack * 2) / (30 + PlayerAttack * 2 + AC)*
+For the calculation, we use rough monster progress skaling, and their AC (and Lvl) assumed to be 3x Party Lvl (but not larger than 100)

 - Estimated DPS is calculated on the base average damage that take into account
-    - Chance to miss against AC=CurrentLvl
+    - Chance to miss
     - Weapons base damage with Str/Heroism already accounted (stated in the vanilla part of the char screen)
     - Constant and temporary elemental damage on both weapons (and artifacts/relics)
     - Dagger Mastery base damage tripling chance